 XMPP.org defines publish/subscribe (in short, pub/sub) as a communication pattern that describes how messages between two different entities are transported in the network to accomplish certain tasks.
-The Pub/Sub pattern allows for mass distribution of information to interested parties in an efficient manner.
+The Pub/Sub pattern allows for the mass distribution of information to interested parties in an efficient manner.

-What if there’s an edge compute friendly, modular, security network infrastructure that, despite running over an untrusted host and over any last-mile access connectivity layer, enables IoT devices to securely connect online from dispersed locations and is multi-cloud friendly at the same time.
+The ideal solution is an edge compute friendly, modular, security network infrastructure that, despite running over an untrusted host and any last-mile access connectivity layer, enables edge devices to securely connect online from dispersed locations and is multi-cloud friendly at the same time.
 The devices and data attached to such a network remain invisible to the public Internet.
-Enterprises must also be able to take advantage of such a network-centric, security architecture that comes built in with the programmable-over-the-air (POTA) feature.
+Enterprises must also be able to take advantage of such a network-centric, security architecture that comes with built-in programmable over-the-air (OTA) capability.
 Such a network should ideally be able to shield any open space for malicious data insertion by having the network darklisted in its foundation.
-Lastly, such a security architecture must be able to offer a user-friendly interface to facilities operators for seamless manageability and usability.
+Lastly, such a security architecture must include a user-friendly interface for facilities operators to implement seamless manageability and usability.

 Industrial enterprises with dispersed assets and diverse data sources are increasingly realizing that relying on standard Pub/Sub cloud brokers is simply futile.
-Primary reasons are: Pub/Sub methods such as MQTT/CoAP are riddled with too many security loopholes particularly, in the border cases.
+Pub/Sub methods such as MQTT/CoAP are riddled with too many security loopholes particularly, in the border cases.
 Moreover, enterprises would need bandaid solutions on top of such methods to bring scale and interoperability across public cloud vendors, leading to increasing recurring costs.
-What such a digital enterprise of tomorrow needs is an identity-centric, multi-cloud friendly, network security based model that is akin to a global virtual LAN.
-Pub/Sub methods can, however, seamlessly run on top of this new network model while now being fortified with an underlying security layer that remains invisible from the public Internet.
+The digital enterprise of tomorrow needs an identity-centric, multi-cloud friendly, network security based model that is akin to a global virtual LAN.
+Pub/Sub methods can, however, seamlessly run on top of this new security layer that remains invisible from the public Internet.